MMaslowski12/Active-Inference-Bot/README.md

   - Learn p(y|x): Update the generative model

 #### Why This Matters
-The demo application is particularly valuable because it:
+The demo application is valuable because it:
 1. Shows Active Inference in a continuous state space
 2. Visualizes the relationship between beliefs and observations
 3. Demonstrates how the agent learns to model its environment